30 August 2011

 Mamma Jamma Beneficiary #3

-In the past 7 years, 340 volunteers have stepped forward to help Karen & Bill fulfill their vision.
-These volunteers for The Cancer Connection have a special quality - they are a cancer survivor or a cancer caregiver.
+Over 400 volunteers have stepped forward to help Karen & Bill fulfill their vision and have given thousands of hours of their time.
+These volunteers for The Cancer Connection have a special quality - they are either a cancer survivor or a cancer caregiver.
 After completing a 10 hour training class, they serve the Central Texas community in one, two or all three of the following ways:

 • One-on-One Matching Program; survivor to survivor & caregiver to caregiver